- Tobacco is the leading global cause of preventable illness and death.

-- 17% of the population are current smokers.
+- 17% of the population are currently smokers.

 - Smoking rates are highest among those aged 25 to 34.
-26% of this age group are current smokers.
+26% of this age group are currently smokers.

 - Men are more likely to smoke than women.
 19% of men are current smokers, compared to 16% of women.

 One in every two smokers will die of a tobacco-related disease.
 These diseases include a wide range of cancers, as well as respiratory and cardiovascular diseases.
 Smokers are more likely to get cancer than non-smokers.
-This is particularly true of lung cancer, throat cancer and mouth cancer,
+This is particularly true of lung cancer one of Ireland’s most common cancers, as well as throat cancer and mouth cancer.

 Tobacco was responsible for more than 100 million deaths worldwide in the 20th century.
 The World Health Organization has estimated that, if current trends continue, tobacco could cause a billion deaths in the 21st century.

-Tobacco use is the leading cause of cancer – and it is avoidable.
-There is no safe way to use tobacco, and smoking is the most dangerous way to use tobacco.
+Tobacco use is the leading cause of cancer yet, it is avoidable.
+There is no safe way to use tobacco, but smoking is the most dangerous.
 This is because the greatest cancer risk comes from the combustion of tobacco or tobacco smoke.
-Most toxic substances including carcinogens (cancer causing) are created during the burning process.
+Most toxic substances including carcinogens (cancer causing chemicals) are created during the burning process.

 Tobacco causes different types of cancer, especially if smoked.
-Tobacco smoke also causes cancer in non-smokers who inhale tobacco smoke from smokers and can cause cancer in the children of parents who smoke.
+Tobacco smoke also causes cancer in non-smokers who inhale tobacco smoke from smokers.
+This is known as second hand or passive smoke.